SebPorras/PhyloPhind/README.md

   -> Jaccard threshold between 0 and 1

   - MIN_SEQS: -m, --min_seqs
-  -> filters groups that are outliers, defaults to 0
+  -> minimum number of sequences required for a InterPro tag group to be considered, defaults to 0

   - ROW_NUM: -r , --row_num
-  -> Choose group to filter on, sorted based on largest groups indexed at 0, defaults to zero(largest group)
+  -> Choose group to filter on, sorted based on largest InterPro tag groups indexed at 0, defaults to zero(largest group)

 # Changing location of output